minnojs/minno-quest/README.md

 pageData 	| The 'data' attribute from the page. questData 	| The 'data' attribute from the question (available only within questions). pageMeta 	| An object describing meta data about the page:</br> `number`: the serial number of this page, `outOf` the overall number of pages, `name`: the name of the current page.
 These can be used for instance to generate a description of your place within the questionnaire: `<%= pageMeta.number %> out of <%= pageMeta.outOf%>`.

+Questions and Pages have access to the same local variables, with the exception of questData that is available only to questions.

 ### Inheritance